Illinois Compiled Statutes

 but not the obligation, to lease the unit to a bona fide tenant (whether the

-tenant is in occupancy or not) pursuant to a written lease for a term not to
+tenant is in occupancy or not) pursuant to a written lease for a term which may commence at any time within 8 months after the month in which the date of expiration of the stay of judgment occurs.
+The term may not

 board of managers shall first apply all rental income to assessments and other